-Also, in FY13, in collaboration with the Office of the State Fire Marshal, the Maryland Police and Correctional Training Academy and the Maryland Commission on Correctional Standards led by Executive Director Howard Ray, Jr. conducted an enhanced Fire Safety Officers Training Program for institutional environmental safety compliance officers.
+Also, in FY15, the Maryland Commission on Correctional Standards continued its collaboration with the Office of the State Fire Marshal, the Maryland Police and Correctional Training Academy and the Maryland Commission on Correctional Standards led by Executive Director Howard Ray, Jr. continued to conduct the enhanced Fire Safety Officers Training Program for institutional environmental safety compliance officers.